NoahTheDuke/lazytest/README.md

 ## Lazytest Internals

 The smallest unit of testing is a *test case*, which is a function (see `lazytest.test-case/test-case`).
 When the function is called, it may throw an exception to indicate failure.
 If it does not throw an exception, it is assumed to have passed.
 The return value of a test case is always ignored.
 Running a test case may have side effects.

 NOTE: The macros `lazytest.describe/it` and `lazytest.describe/expect-it` create test cases.

 Tests cases are organized into *suites*.
 A test suite is a function (see `lazytest.suite/suite`) that returns a *test sequence*.
 A test sequence (see `lazytest.suite/test-seq`) is a sequence, possibly lazy, of test cases and/or test suites.
 Suites, therefore, may be nested inside other suites, but nothing may be nested inside a test case.

 NOTE: The macros `lazytest.describe/defdescribe` and `lazytest.describe/describe` create test suites.

-A test suite function may NOT have side effects; it is only used to generate test cases and/or other test suites.
+A test suite function SHOULD NOT have side effects; it is only used to generate test cases and/or other test suites.

 A test *runnner* is responsible for expanding suites (see `lazytest.suite/expand-suite`) and running test cases (see `lazytest.test-case/try-test-case`).
 It may also provide feedback on the success of tests as they run.

 The test runner also returns a sequence of *results*, which are either *suite results* (see `lazytest.suite/suite-result`) or *test case results* (see `lazytest.test-case/test-case-result`).
 That sequence of results is passed to a *reporter*, which formats results for display to the user.
 Multiple reporters are provided, see the namespace `lazytest.reporters`.

 ## Making Emacs Indent Tests Properly